awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

         "iam:CreateServiceLinkedRole",
         "iam:PutRolePolicy"
     ],
-    "Resource": "*"
+    "Resource": "arn:aws:iam::*:role/aws-service-role/*"
 }
 ```

-**To allow an IAM entity to edit the description of service\-linked roles**
+**To allow an IAM entity to edit the description of any service roles**

-Add the following statement to the permissions policy for the IAM entity that needs to edit the description of a service\-linked role:
+Add the following statement to the permissions policy for the IAM entity that needs to edit the description of a service\-linked role, or any service role:

 ```
 {